Are Gwen Stefani And Blake Shelton Engaged? He Spends Time With Her Kids

 Although fans will have to wait and see whether or not Gwen Stefani and Blake Shelton will start a family together, it’s clear that Stefani is in a much better place now that she was when she and Rossdale first split in summer 2015.

 “I didn’t know if I was gonna do music again or write songs again, it just kind of channeled down to me — it was just a spiritual place to be,” Gwen Stefani told Extra months ago.
-“And then I got to go on tour for the first time in like 7 years… after everything I’ve been through; my career, my life… and to have that exchange of love between the people that have supported me all those years and listened to the music… it was like a reboot, like a recharge.”
+“And then I got to go on tour for the first time in like seven years… after everything I’ve been through; my career, my life… and to have that exchange of love between the people that have supported me all those years and listened to the music… it was like a reboot, like a recharge.”

 To see more of Gwen Stefani and Blake Shelton, tune into The Voice Season 12 on Monday and Tuesday nights at 8 p.m. on NBC.